Sara-ShiHo/advent-of-code-go-py-cpp/README.md

 ### Day 05
  - Goal: Binary space partitioning seat positions; find which seat is unoccupied.
  - Implementation: Sort the occupied seat numbers, find the missing, nonconsecutive seat number.
+C++ note: integer division yields the integer sfloor of the output (not rounded or converted to float)